Get

 There are three kinds of dog cremation, and all three have different (and successively higher) costs.

-• Communal cremations: With this type of dog cremation, your pet will be cremated along with several other dogs who died around the same day.
+• Communal cremations: With this type of cremation, your pet and several other dogs who died around the same day will be cremated.
 It is the least expensive form of dog cremation.
 You will get your dog’s ashes, but they will be mixed with the ashes of others.

 • Partial-private cremations: With this cremation, your dog will be cremated with other dogs, but a partition in the cremation chamber will keep them apart.
 The ashes you receive will thus be only from your pet and not mixed with others.